serialseb/ConsulStructure/README.md

 so it can store any bit of data to a specified key, which is just a string.

 Little bits of string are pretty useful for configuration data.
 There are manny ways to get that data in your configuration.
-But sometimes you just want very simple configuration that doesn't suck, without bringing in a whole set of packages for it, so you can hit go as quickly as possible.
+But sometimes you just want **very simple configuration that doesn't suck**, without bringing in a whole set of packages for it, so you can hit go as quickly as possible.

 This is ConsulStructure.